Predictability and Surprise in Large Generative Models: Motivations and Problems in the Development and Deployment of Large Models

 \section{Motivations and Problems in the Development and Deployment of Large Models}

-In the previous section we described our basic thesis that large generative models have an unusual combination of four distinguishing features: predictable general performance, and unpredictable specific capabilities, inputs, and outputs.
+In the previous section we described our basic thesis that large generative models have a paradoxical combination of four distinguishing features: predictable general performance, and unpredictable specific capabilities, inputs, and outputs.
 Predictable general performance, combined with impressive outputs (e.g, specific capabilities) drives rapid development of such models, while the unpredictability makes it difficult for model developers to anticipate the consequences of model deployment.
 There are numerous motivations (and barriers) for developing and deploying large generative models due to (or in spite of) these distinguishing features.
 Here, we focus on elements of this fundamental tension and ground our discussion with some empirical observations.

 More specifically, in Section \ref{sec:2.1} we outline three salient \emph{motivations} for developing and deploying large generative models: economic, scientific, and prestige.
 Conversely, in Section \ref{sec:2.2} we outline three \emph{barriers to entry}: the financial costs and engineering talents required in order to scale models, AI safety issues, and the lack of standards and norms in model deployment.
-Finally, in Section \ref{sec:2.3} we illustrate how combinations of these motivations and barriers may explain some empirical observations on how the development and deployment of language models has occurred thus far.
+These motivations and barriers are non-exhaustive and perhaps obvious.
+Nevertheless, we think that they are worth explicitly stating in order for us to illustrate, in in Section \ref{sec:2.3}, how combinations of these factors may explain some empirical observations on how the development and deployment of language models has occurred thus far.
 In particular, we note that large language models are rapidly proliferating, that there is a rising gap between industry and academia for developing such models, and that there have been numerous documented examples of model deployments causing harm and controversy.